 courtesy of arrowandapple.com

 For some true vintage charm, these vases are the way to go.
 They are as easy as they are customizable and pretty.
 Pick out your favorite paper pages from your favorite book, an antique map, a classic photo, portrait or otherwise.
 Glue the pages onto bare, empty jars using mod podge until the jar is fully covered.
 Once covered, set the vase aside to dry overnight.
 Afterward, you can fill it with flowers or a candle.
 A glowing candle illuminating the beautiful paper is a charming touch for almost any decor scheme.

 courtesy of sjarmerende-gjenbruk.blogspot.com

 This vase is simple, whimsical and somehow elegant.
 Cut the bottom of a used light bulb off and empty the bulb of its contents.
 Rinse out the light bulb with some soap and water.
 Next, fill it with water and then set it on something that will hold it upright, such as a napkin ring.
 Add your favorite flower to this mini vase to complete the look.
 A few of these DIY vases create a lovely centerpiece collage, especially when set at various heights.

-For this ornate design, either buy punch paper or create your own with sturdy poster board paper, stock paper, card paper, construction paper or something else you know of.
+For this ornate design, either buy punch paper or create your own using sturdy poster board paper, stock paper or card paper.
 Then, punch the design of your choosing into paper.
-Your choice just depends upon how crafty you are.
-Then, lightly adhere some clear glue to the inside of the punched paper and carefully place it onto the jar.
+Your choice depends only upon how crafty you are.
+Then, lightly adhere clear glue to the inside of the punched paper (avoiding the holes when possible) and carefully adhere it onto the jar.
 Be careful not to smear the glue or let it ooze out.
 If it does, carefully wipe it away without getting it onto the outside of the punched paper.